damian0815/InvokeAI/docs/features/IMG2IMG.md

 ### A concrete example

-Say I want SD to draw a fire based on this hand-drawn image, and I want Stable Diffusion to draw a fire from it.
+Say I want SD to draw a fire based on this hand-drawn image:

 ![drawing of a fireplace](../assets/img2img/fire-drawing.png)